Task-Oriented Computation Offloading for Edge Inference: An Integrated Bayesian Optimization and Deep Reinforcement Learning Framework: Simulation Results

 In Fig. \ref{sim_optgap_vs_t_under_paras}, we analyze parameter sensitivity of LAB through the optimality gap metric $U_t^{\ast}-U_t$, where $U_t^{\ast}$ represents the theoretical maximum utility obtained through exhaustive search over all $A^N$ degradation actions for \eqref{prob3}, with results window-averaged over 500 time slots.
-Fig. \ref{sim_optgap_vs_t_under_paras}(a) reveals that UCB acquisition function consistently outperforms expected improvement (EI) and probability of improvement (PI) alternatives by more effectively balancing exploration-exploitation trade-offs.
+Fig. \ref{sim_optgap_vs_t_under_paras}(a) reveals that UCB acquisition function consistently outperforms expected improvement (EI) and probability of improvement (PI) alternatives by more effectively balancing exploration-exploitation trade-offs. {{Note that the fluctuations in the optimality gap, such as the noticeable rise around $t=2000$, stems from the non-stationary nature of the real-world dataset}}.
 For the BO cache in Fig. \ref{sim_optgap_vs_t_under_paras}(b), a size of $J_{\rm B}=256$ achieves the minimal optimality gap, while a smaller cache ($J_{\rm B}=128$) exhibits degraded performance due to insufficient historical data utilization, and a larger cache ($J_{\rm B}=512$) introduces noisy temporal correlations that compromise decision quality.
 State history configuration in Fig. 4(c) reveals that $l=1$ (current state only) delivers optimal performance, whereas extended histories (e.g., $l=10$) provides only marginal asymptotic improvement at increased computational overhead.
 Besides, we notice from Fig. 4(d) that while reducing $\Delta_{\rm D}$ and $\Delta_{\rm B}$ generally lowers optimality gaps, the improvement plateaus below 20 time slots.
 Further reduction to $\Delta_{\rm D}=\Delta_{\rm B}=10$ provides only marginal gains while substantially increasing computational load.
 To balance system performance with implementation efficiency, we adopt UCB acquisition, $J_{\rm B}=256$, $l=1$, and $\Delta_{\rm D}=\Delta_{\rm B}=20$ as the default configuration.